waiting-for-dev/devise-jwt/README.md

 ```
 #### secret

-Secret key used to sign generated JWT tokens.
+Secret key is used to sign generated JWT tokens.
 You must set it.

 #### expiration_time

 Number of seconds while a JWT is valid after its generation.
 After that, it won't be valid anymore, even if it hasn't been revoked.

-Defaults to 3600 (1 hour).
+Defaults to 3600 seconds (1 hour).

 #### dispatch_requests

-Besides the create session one, additional requests where JWT tokens should be dispatched.
+Besides the create session one, there are additional requests where JWT tokens should be dispatched.

 It must be a bidimensional array, each item being an array of two elements: the request method and a regular expression that must match the request path.